Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 Below are some actions you can take to protect yourself from cyberattacks:

-• Have your cybersecurity audited.
+• Audit your cybersecurity strategy

-• Train employees and management staff on human vulnerabilities that are a breeding ground for cybercriminals, using an IT charter or best practices guide.
+• Train employees and management staff on human vulnerabilities that are a breeding ground for cybercriminals, using an IT charter or best practices guide

-• Insist on the importance of strong passwords of more than 8 characters that are updated regularly.
+• Insist on the importance of strong passwords of more than 8 characters that are updated regularly

-• Make regular backups of your confidential data in order to keep a usable version in the event of a cyberattack.
+• Make regular backups of your confidential data in order to keep a usable version in the event of a cyberattack

 FAQ : Cyber attacks

-What is a cyber attack?
+What is a cyberattack?

-Some of the most common modern cyberattacks are: Denial-of-Service (DDoS) attacks, phishing, malware attacks, and man-in-the-middle (MitM) attacks.
+Some of the most common cyberattacks are: Denial-of-Service (DDoS) attacks, phishing, malware attacks, and man-in-the-middle (MitM) attacks.

 What is cybersecurity?